mailchimp/Firebase/README.md

     }
     ```

-    Any data associated with the mapped fields will be considered Merge Fields and the Mailchimp user's profile will be updated accordingly.
+    Any data associated with the mapped fields (i.e. firstName, lastName, phoneNumber) will be considered Merge Fields and the Mailchimp user's profile will be updated accordingly.

+    If there is a requirement to always send the firstName and lastName values, the `"when": "always"` configuration option can be set on those fields, like so:

+    ```json
+    {
+      "mergeFields": {
+        "firstName": { "mailchimpFieldName": "FNAME", "when": "always" }, "lastName":{ "mailchimpFieldName": "LNAME", "when": "always" },
+        "phoneNumber": { "mailchimpFieldName": "PHONE", "when": "changed" }
+      },
+      "subscriberEmail": "emailAddress"
+    }
+    ```

+    This can be handy if Firebase needs to remain the source or truth or if the extension has been installed after data is already in the collection and there is a data migration period.

     **NOTE: To disable this cloud function listener, provide an empty JSON config `{}`.**